stashapp/stash/ui/v2.5/src/docs/en/Scraping.md

 Click on the `Scrape With...` button in the `edit` tab of an item, then select the scraper you wish to use.

 #### Search Scraper
-Click on the 🔍 button in the `edit` tab of an item, You will be presented with a search dialog with a pre-populated query to search for, after searching you will be presented with a list of results to pick from
+Click on the 🔍 button in the `edit` tab of an item.
+You will be presented with a search dialog with a pre-populated query to search for, after searching you will be presented with a list of results to pick from

 #### URL Scraper
-Enter the URL in the `edit` tab of an Item, If a scraper is installed that supports that url then a button will appear to scrape the metadata.
+Enter the URL in the `edit` tab of an Item.
+If a scraper is installed that supports that url, then a button will appear to scrape the metadata.

 ## Tagger View

-The Tagger refers to a specific view for items in stash stash that allows the user to run scrapers on those items, a page at a time, the tagger will present the user with potential matches for an item from a stash-box instance or from a selected metadata source if supported.
-The user is needed to select and save the correct metadata information to stash.
+The Tagger refers to a specific view for items in stash that allows the user to run scrapers on those items one page at a time.
+The Tagger presents the user with potential matches for an item from a stash-box instance or from a selected metadata source if supported.
+The user needs to select the correct metadata information to save.

-When used in combination with stash-box the user can optionally submit fingerprints for scenes to contribute to a stash-box instance.
-Doing so will submit generated hashes (`phash`, `oshash`, `md5`) and the duration of the scene to assist others in matching their files based off these fingerprints.
-These are the only values stash submits to a stash-box instance, fingerprint submissions are anonymous.
+When used in combination with stash-box, the user can optionally submit scene fingerprints to contribute to a stash-box instance.
+A scene fingerprint consists of any generated hashes (`phash`, `oshash`, `md5`) and the scene duration.
+Fingerprint submissions are anonymous and these are the only values stash submits to a stash-box instance.
+Submitting fingerprints assists others in matching their files, because stash-box returns a count of matching user submitted fingerprints with every potential match.

 | | Has Tagger | Source Selection |
 |---|:---:|:---:|